Spain – Luis de la Fuente – Tactical Analysis

 High Backline (Def)

 One tool that helps to be compact is to play with a high backline, making the space to the midfield line as small as possible.
-Spain do this and often try to keep the highest line they can without leaving the space behind them too open.
+Spain do this and usually try to keep the highest line they can without leaving the space behind them too open.
+Defending with a high backline involves positioning the defensive line closer to the midfield, rather than near the goalkeeper.
+This tactic compresses the space available for the opposing team to operate, disrupting their build-up play and increasing the chances of winning the ball back quickly.

 Squeezing the Pitch